taneltorn/CoverHunterFolkERA/README.md

 - Neural network designers
 - Data scientists
 - Data source contributors (music data)
+- Musicologists (posing valuable challenges to tackle)
 - Anyone interested in learning and practicing in the above fields

+Get started by participating in the Issues or Discussions tabs here in this Github site.
+Or contact Alan Ng directly (such as by using the Feedback Form link at the bottom of https://www.irishtune.info/public/MLdata.htm).

 # Requirements